Grief Counseling

 Grief is heavy.
 But you don’t have to carry it alone.

-Whether you’re grieving the death of a loved one, the loss of a relationship, or a life you expected to have—your pain is valid.
-And while no one can take it away, you can find support as you move through it.
+Whether you’re grieving the death of a loved one, the loss of a relationship, or the life you expected to have, your pain is valid.
+And while no one can take it away, you deserve support as you move through it.

 Marilee Sonnen, LPC is a licensed therapist who specializes in grief, trauma, and life transitions.
 She offers compassionate virtual therapy for teens and adults across Virginia.